 An association is deemed to have the correct object if:

 - Its constitutional document states that its object is the undertaking of research and development which may lead to or facilitate an extension of any class or classes of trade, and the stated object is its only object.
-Where this condition is not satisfied, it is deemed to be met if the Association was approved by the DIUS (now BIS) in respect of the immediately preceding accounting period, and the object stated in the constitutional document has not been changed.
+Where this condition is not satisfied, it is deemed to be met if the association was approved by the regulatory department (see above) in respect of the immediately preceding accounting period, and the object stated in the constitutional document has not been changed.